Edna P. Plumstead

-Her work
+Career

-Edna Plumstead lived in South Africa, a country where Wegener’s theory of Continental drift was valid and taught in schools, which was different from North America and Europe where the theory had been rejected.
-Therefore, she was influenced by Wegener’s hypothesis and became especially interested about the fact that early life on the earth was not evenly distributed, but that it was divided in zones.
-She also learned about the speculation of an ancient continent called Gondwanaland and decided to study more about it.
-She made her most significant discovery in 1952, which was the fructification of Glossopteris, the ubiquitous Permian plant of Gondwana, and later became an expert on the matter.
+Plumstead lived in South Africa, a country where Alfred Wegener’s theory of continental drift was valid and widely taught in schools, which was different from North America and Europe where the theory had been rejected by mainstream science.
+She was influenced by Wegener’s hypothesis and became especially interested in the fact that early life on Earth was not evenly distributed, but that it was still divided into zones.
+She also learned of speculation about an ancient continent called Gondwanaland and decided to study more about it.
+She made her most significant discovery in 1952, which was the fructification of Glossopteris, an ubiquitous Permian plant of Gondwana.
+She was the first to describe the strange fertile structures of Glossopteris located on the mid-rib of its leaves.

-During her investigations, she compared the floras of the Southern and Northern Hemispheres, and with it she observed that some countries, including Africa, South America, India, Australia and Antarctica had similar floras in the past.
-Her observation was important because it served as a prove of the existence of Gondwana.
-We can read about it in her book “The Case for Continental Drift”.
+During her investigations, she compared the floras of the Southern and Northern Hemispheres, and with it she observed that some countries, including Africa, South America, India, Australia and Antarctica had had similar floras in the past.
+Her observation was important because it provided evidence supporting the existence of Gondwana.
+She later published her ideas in her book The Case for Continental Drift.

 For her investigation there were two important questions that she asked and tried to resolve.
 The first one was: “If the position of the continents had not changed how could the same genera and even species of plants have migrated east, west and south across the wide oceans which now separate them, but have failed to reach North America, Europe and Asia along easy routes?”
 The second question was: “If the climatic zones were the same, how can we explain the fact that the fossil plants of peninsular India are closely comparable, and often identical with those of Australia, Africa south of the Sahara, Argentina and Brazil but above all, with those found in the heart of Antarctica at 86˚S where today no vascular plant could live?”